seamplex/wasora/README.md

 \dot{z} &= xy - bz\\
 \end{align*}
 $$

-where $\sigma=10$, $b=8/3$ and $r=28$ are the classical parameters that generate the butterfly as presented by Edward Lorenz back in his seminal 1963 paper [Deterministic non-periodic flow](http://journals.ametsoc.org/doi/abs/10.1175/1520-0469%281963%29020%3C0130%3ADNF%3E2.0.CO%3B2).

-Wasora can be used to solve it by writing the equations in the input file as naturally as possible, as illustrated in the input file that follows:
+where $\sigma=10$, $b=8/3$ and $r=28$ are the classical parameters that generate the butterfly as presented by Edward Lorenz back in his seminal 1963 paper [Deterministic non-periodic flow](http://journals.ametsoc.org/doi/abs/10.1175/1520-0469%281963%29020%3C0130%3ADNF%3E2.0.CO%3B2), can be solved with wasoraby writing the equations in the input file as naturally as possible, as illustrated in the input file that follows:

 ```wasora
 # lorenz’ seminal dynamical system